jidongxiao/CSCI1200-DataStructures/hws/youtube_comments/README.md

 Q1: Why sometimes the reply count does not match with the number of replies displayed?

-A1: On youtube, some inappropriate comments are not displayed but they still contribute to the reply count.
+A1: On YouTube, some inappropriate comments are not displayed but they still contribute to the reply count.
 And such comments are not included in our json files.

 Q2: Can I use the <nlohmann/json.hpp> to parse the json file?